ManApart/quest-command/notes.md

 ### Travel

 - Make starting a journey event based / handle replacing an existing event
-- Maybe journey mode for traveling and climb, progress events that can succeed, fail, or spawn other events
+- Maybe journey mode for travel and climb, progress events that can succeed, fail, or spawn other events

 #### Climbing
 - You can jump down if a location is below you, you'll take damage based on your agility + the distance to fall (jump down locations added in link)